Important Legal Disclaimer

 Check the Property First

-- Get a professional building inspection if buying
+- Get a pro check if buying

 - Check for hidden problems